uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 1. **Pull from remote repositories**: To make sure that you're working off of the latest files, pull before doing anything else.

 ```
+# Pull latest in the main repository
 cd covid19_behind_bars_scrapers
 git checkout master
 git pull origin master

+# Pull latest in the data submodule
 cd data
 git pull origin master

+# Return the main repository
+cd ..
 ```

 2. **Set up scraper environment**: You will first need to set up the R package environment.
 You can do this by running the script `production/pre_run.R` which will check to see if you have the appropriate packages and install them for you if missing, install the latest version of our teams package `behindbarstools`, and check to see if you have enough extractable credits to run the scrapers.